nurcanselvi/MenuPerformanceBasketDynamicsAnalysis/README.md

 # 🍔 MenuPerformanceBasketDynamics
-The project examines how revenue is formed across basket sizes, product roles, and dayparts, translating item-level transactions into structured business insights.
+The project explores how revenue is formed across basket sizes, product roles, and dayparts, translating item-level transactions into structured business insights.

 ---